mph-/lcapy/doc/expressions.rst

 - `multiply_top_and_bottom(expr)` multiplies numerator and denominator by `expr`.

-- `nsolve(x0, **kwargs)` returns numerical solution with `x0` as the starting poit close to the solution.
+- `nsolve(x0, **kwargs)` returns numerical solution with `x0` as the starting point close to the solution.
 See sympy.solvers.solvers.nsolve for details.

 - `parameterize()` parameterizes first, second, and third order rational functions into common forms.
 For example::